Letters to the Editor, Dec. 17-20, 2016, 2016

 Community meeting sends wrong message to Latinos

 I suppose it is good and praiseworthy for the mayor and the Park City Police to meet with Latinos in a time of uncertainty, but they have very little of import to say.
-I found the messages they sent to Latinos a recent meeting at St. Mary’s Catholic Church — as reported by The Park Record — to be painfully nuanced and fundamentally misleading.
+I found the messages they sent to Latinos in last Friday’s meeting at St. Mary’s Catholic Church — as reported by The Park Record — to be painfully nuanced and fundamentally misleading.
 Statements such as, Latinos are “members of the community,” or are “fundamental in the operation” of Park City, are truisms.
 At the same, they are vague and ambiguous.
 One cannot avoid wondering if the messages sent by the Mayor and Police were meant as much to prop themselves up as to benefit those receiving it.
 And, at least as reported, the meeting ignored the elephant in the room: what would Park City do if our immigration laws were enforced?

 I submit that neither the mayor nor the police are prepared to answer that question.
 The mayor and the police do not know what enforcement steps, if any, will be taken.
-It is reckless to promise what might be done, should something unspecified happen.
+It is reckless to promise what might be done should something unspecified happen.
 It is irresponsible to provide false hope to illegals.
 Better they should follow the advice of their own Consulate and be prepared.
 Further, it is irresponsible to threaten those who favor immigration law enforcement.
 We do not know what shape the future of immigration law enforcement might take.

 I give high praise to Mexican consular agent Gabriel Gill, who was reported to say that his office counsels illegals to be prepared and to know the laws of their communities.
 Illegal Latino immigrants, whom I know, are well aware that knowledge and preparation, not reliance upon vain assertions of good will, is the best course of action.